keybase/more-entropy/README.md

 `more-entropy` achieves the same results but without requiring user interaction, and ugly integrations.
-It generates entropy by counting how many operations it can perform in a unit of time, which fluctuates unpredictably based on other system processes and low-level architectural specifics (like cache and TLB misses).
+It generates entropy by counting how many operations it can perform in a unit of time, which fluctuates unpredictably based on other system processes and low-level architectural specifics (like cache misses and FPU pipelines).

 A good use of this module is to combine its output with `window.crypto.getRandomValue` or `crypto.rng`, and use the